guydoesit79/InstrumentAnalytics/index.md

 You must install cURL before you can use the service.

-## Step 1: Create an application and bind it to the service
+## Step 1: Getting your credentials

-1. Create an application that binds to the service instance.
+1. Create an instance of the service.
 2. Review the service instance access credentials, similar to the following example:
 ```
 {